PCB gerber backup

 Gerber files contain no way to read the "intent" of the PCB.
 There are also no protections against a PCB designer. building a PCB that is difficult or even impossible to create.
 One of the most common errors that PCB technicians need to watch out for is missing files. but other errors include:

 • Putting silkscreen onto the PCB pads

 • Putting features of the PCB too close to the outline of the PCB

-As long as designers and technicians recognize these and other issues, the Gerber file format can and will be used for PCB design and manufacture well into the future.
+As long as designers and technicians recognize these. and other issues, the Gerber file format can. and will used for PCB design and manufacture well into the future.

-PCBCart features a smart DFM check system that is capable of automatically implementing DFM check on standard designs as long as PCB design file is input, which plays a crucial role in efficiency and accuracy improvement.
-Furthermore, the DFM check provided by us is totally free!
+PCBCart features a smart DFM check system that is capable of implementing DFM. check on standard designs as long as PCB design file is input. which plays a crucial role in efficiency and accuracy improvement.
+Furthermore, the DFM check provided by us is free!

 Gerber files are the industry’s preferred file format. for manufacturing printed circuit boards.
 Most PCB design software has the ability to output. the design data in Gerber format to represent a design’s copper layer images, solder mask, legend. and drill and route data .
 But, in the output process. it can be easy to exclude important data required for manufacturing. or output data that contains design rule violations. such as insufficient solder mask clearance or deficient silkscreen line width.